 Ed has a professional background in print and product photography, package and logo design, online development, and creative direction, working with such clients as Seattle Filmworks, MovieMaker Magazine, Microsoft, The World Ocean Observatory, Early Warning Radar, and SnapSights Cameras.
-Ed's photography has been exhibited by Alamy in London, on the American Folk Art Museum's website, at the Lindsey Lohman Gallery, and within other online and offline publications.
+Ed's photography has been exhibited by Alamy in London, in the American Folk Art Museum's website, at the Pace, and Lindsey Lohman Gallery in New York City, and within other online and offline publications.

 COMPOSITION | PERFORMANCE | SOUND DESIGN

 Ed Davis began his career as a C. I. Wright scholarship recipient, and Ruth Close Musical Fellowship scholar at the University of Oregon studying violin and viola.
 Appearances at ABC Good Morning America Studio, New York’s Limelight and Detroit’s Royal Oak Theater followed.
 Performing a wide range of styles from classical to jazz, folk rock to electronic music, he’s played with such acts such as Jennifer Brunetti’s Mercyside touring with Modern English and Jesus Jones.
 Ed has scored and collaborated in a number of projects: live cinema, dance, animation and film soundtracks, including work premiered at Cannes and Sundance, Off-Broadway, and broadcast on BBC Television.